-The memorandum is a pro-forma document and includes a statement of compliance of each founding member.
-It should be delivered to Companies House, together with the adopted articles of association, as part ohf the application to register the company.
+The memorandum is a document created by Companies House during the incorporation process and includes a statement of compliance of each subscriber.
+Companies House will attach this document to the adopted articles of association, as part of the application to register the company.

-Unlike the memorandum, the articles of association do not have a prescribed format.
+Unlike the memorandum, the articles of association does not have a prescribed format.
 Companies can choose to:

 - Adopt Model articles from Companies House